cruxprotocol/handbook/README.md

 CRUXPay Protocol is a layer which allows Users to bind cryptocurrency addresses of their choice - to this identity.

+Lets say Matt is trying to send cryptocurrencies to Emily.
+With CRUXPay the scenario looks like this -
 Matt should be able to pay to Emily by simply entering her CRUX ID `emily@crux` in his Wallet.
 Matt may or may not have a CRUX ID himself.
 Matt should not be exposed to any other blockchain implementation details.
 The only things relevant to him are -
 - Emily's CRUX ID
 - The cryptocurrency he wants to pay in
 - How much he wants to pay

+Matt must have the same experience across all cryptocurrencies.
+He should not be at risk of incorrect payments due to ongoing forks or migrations of the underlying technology powering the cryptocurrency.

 This needs to happen with Emily's privacy in mind.
 Only addresses that she consents to must be made public.
+The addresses which Emily explicitly consents to being made public against her CRUX ID are referred to as 'Public Addresses'

 The CRUX ID to Address mapping powering this experience should be securely verifiable by Matt's Wallet.
 Matt must be guaranteed he is paying to the right address.

-The addresses which Emily explicitly consents to being made public against her CRUX ID are referred to as 'Public Addresses'

 ### 3.3 Ecosystem Interoperability - CRUXGateway Protocol
-[diagram]

 With CRUX IDs we have a universal verifiable identity owned by Users in their Wallets.

 CRUXGateway protocol establishes the following:

 Firstly, an on-demand end-to-end encrypted communication channel between User's Wallet and any Application (decentralized or conventional)
 Secondly, A common language for Applications to 'talk' to Wallets.
-Applications want to interact with the Blockchain in a variety of ways **with the User's explicit consent**:
+Todays Applications want to interact with the Blockchain in a variety of ways.
 - Applications should be able to request payments from the User.
 - Applications should be able to schedule recurring payment requests
 - Applications should be able to access a smart contract's interface using a transaction
 - Applications should be able to simply validate the identity of its User, using CRUX ID, similarly to how "Login With Google" works.
 CRUX should enable Applications to 'Login With CRUX'.

+CRUXGateway lets any application securely 'talk' to any Wallet supporting CRUX.
+That means, Applications can support interactions with multiple cryptocurrencies through a uniform API.
+They will automatically support any old or new Wallets that support CRUX.
+Anyone is free to integrate CRUX.

 ## 4 Architecture Overview